 24. 打個電話給你 | One Call Away

-Since over a decade ago, Wendy and Iphie have been best friends.
-Listening to their lively conversations through One call away gives you insights into their perspectives on relationships, personal development, and self-concept.
+Wendy and Iphie have been best friends for over a decade.
+Listening to their lively conversations through One Call Away gives you insights into their perspectives on relationships, personal development, and self-concept.

 While learning vocabulary, they can immediately apply it to everyday life.
-As a result, Chinese learners will feel like they’re hanging out with close friends.
+As a result, Chinese learners will feel as if they’re spending time with close friends.

-Although this is a podcast for native English speakers, upper-intermediate learners should be able to understand the hosts’ articulation.
+Although this podcast is for native English speakers, upper-intermediate learners should be able to understand the hosts’ pronunciation.

 Final Words on Best Chinese Language Podcasts